Salesian Catholic Priest Father Anthony Pezzotta encounters the truth in the Bible

 Blessed with three children, the Pezzotta couple ventured into missionary work for the next four decades.

 In 1996, Tony Pezzotta wrote a controversial book, Truth Encounter.
 It was published in Spanish in 2004 as Encuentro Con La Verdad.

 In contrast with Martin Luther and Loraine Boettner’s exposé, Pezzotta’s book is practical and easy to understand.
-His personal experience as a priest helped many in their journey of personal faith towards Christ.
+His personal experience as a priest helped many in their journey of personal faith toward Christ.